 This October and November the Netherlands Space Office and dotSPACE organise a new series of webinars, in which we will highlight some of the best calls for the Dutch and European space sector.
 Please join these webinars to learn more about these great (new) business opportunities, to find potential consortium partners and find out about the dotSPACE services for writing successful proposals!

-This webinar will focus on the opportunities of Earth Observation.
+The webinar on 13 October focused on the opportunities of Earth Observation.
 We will specifically zoom in on collaboration opportunities between Dutch and European space organisations.
+Please find the presentation on the open calls here:

 Nathan Vercruyssen – Cosine Measurement Systems